 It is important to keep in mind that Halloween can be a scary time for seniors who have health conditions such as dementia.
 Home caregivers can help by ensuring the seniors in their care are not alone on Halloween and that the Halloween decorations are not frightening for them.
 Besides the risks of being home alone, some seniors — especially those with dementia — might get spooked by all the unusual activity on Halloween.
 Strange noises, children in costumes, or knocks at the door can be frightening for people who get easily confused.
 These seniors will probably feel safer when someone they know and trust is in the house with them.

-If you or a loved one is looking for the support of a home caregiver, please contact Alegre Home Care.
+If you or a loved one is looking for the support of a home caregiver, please contact Alegre Home Care, providers of in home care Marin and the surrounding areas trust.
 We have been serving seniors for over 25 years.
 In those 25 years we have found there is no substitute for real experience.
 Reach out to us with any questions at one of our Northern California locations.